tensorflow/examples/lite/examples/style_transfer/ios/README.md

     https://github.com/tensorflow/examples.git`

-2. Install the pod to generate the workspace file: `bash cd examples/lite/examples/image_classification/ios pod install`
+2. Install the pod to generate the workspace file: `bash cd examples/lite/examples/style_transfer/ios pod install`

 Note: If you have installed this pod before and that command doesn't work, try `pod update`.

-At the end of this step you should have a directory called `ImageClassification.xcworkspace`.
+At the end of this step you should have a directory called `StyleTransfer.xcworkspace`.

-1. Open the project in Xcode with the following command: `bash open ImageClassification.xcworkspace`
+1. Open the project in Xcode with the following command: `bash open StyleTransfer.xcworkspace`

-This launches Xcode and opens the `ImageClassification` project.
+This launches Xcode and opens the `StyleTransfer` project.

-1. Select the `ImageClassification` project in the left hand navigation to open the project configuration.
+1. Select the `StyleTransfer` project in the left hand navigation to open the project configuration.
 In the **Signing** section of the **General** tab, select your development team from the dropdown.